Service

 To learn more about setting up a co-operative please go to Starting a Co-operative.

-- Other examples of service co-operatives in Ireland include: taxi co-ops, doctor co-ops, energy Co-ops, and broadband co-ops
+Other examples of service co-operatives in Ireland include: taxi co-ops, energy co-ops and broadband co-ops